Home

 • BAUSSS Survival Chart

-Professor Anthony J. Dixon is an academic focused on cutaneous oncology, (Skin cancer).
-His expertise is the complications and outcomes of skin cancer interventions.
-All his 25 years of research is focused on this narrow aspect of medical care.
+Professor Anthony J. Dixon is an academic focused on cutaneous oncology, specifically skin cancer.
+Ant's expertise lies in the complications and outcomes of skin cancer interventions, including adherence to melanoma treatment guidelines.
+Over Ant's 25 years of research, it has concentrated on this narrow aspect of medical care, making significant contributions to the field, including insights relevant to the BAUSSS survival chart.

-Up until 2018, Dr. Dixon was managing skin cancers including melanoma on a full-time daily basis.
-Patients were treated in his own day surgery unit as well as a nearby major hospital.
-Most patients had cancers on their head and neck.
-Reconstructions following nose, lips, ear and eyelid excisions were integral to his medical practice.
-His career includes personally removing over 60,000 skin cancers.
-The large numbers being managed allowed him numerous research opportunities.
-Prior to his focus on skin cancer, Dr. Dixon was in rural surgical practice in Australia, having completed rural surgery training in 1994.
+Up until 2018, Dr. Dixon managed skin cancers, including melanoma, on a full-time basis.
+Patients received treatment in Ant's own day surgery unit as well as a nearby major hospital, with many cases involving cancers on the head and neck.
+Reconstructions following excisions of the nose, lips, ears, and eyelids were integral to Ant's medical practice.
+Throughout this career, Ant has personally removed over 60,000 skin cancers, allowing Ant to engage in numerous research opportunities.
+Prior to specializing in skin cancer, Dr. Dixon practiced rural surgery in Australia, completing rural surgery training in 1994.

-Dr Dixon has been an invited speaker to hundreds of academic meetings in every Australian state and territory and every continent.
-(Yes.
-Even Antarctica).
-Outside of Australia, most of his teaching has been in USA and New Zealand.
+Dr. Dixon has been an invited speaker at hundreds of academic meetings across every Australian state and territory, as well as on every continent, including Antarctica.
+Ant's teaching outside of Australia has primarily taken place in the USA and New Zealand.

 Publications / Research:

-Professor Dixon has completed and continues all his research voluntarily.
-No funds are accepted from industry, Governments or Universities.
-No sponsorship or engagement with pharmaceutical companies is permitted.
-This ensures that the conduct of trials and findings are truly independent.
-Dr Dixon earnt his living treating skin cancers.
-The voluntary research allows him to give back to the global community.
+Professor Dixon conducts all research voluntarily, refusing any funds from industry, governments, or universities, and does not accept sponsorship or engagement with pharmaceutical companies.
+This independence ensures that the conduct of trials and findings remain unbiased.
+Dr. Dixon has earned a living through treating skin cancers.
+Dr. Dixon's voluntary research allows Ant to give back to the global community.

 Contact Us globalmelanoma@gmail.com